pgomez-r/inception/guide/07_DOCKER_NGINX.md

 We set a name for our container, as well as forward the required port (in this task we can only use ssl).

 We will also describe the dependency, while commenting it out.
 We need nginx to start after wordpress, picking up its build.
 But nginx builds faster, and in order to avoid collisions, we need it to wait for the wordpress container to be built and run only after it.
-For now, we'll comment on this for tests.
+For now, we'll comment on this as we don't have wordpress yet, also we will see ways to ensure the depens on function with more options.

 ```
 version: '3'